-This example shows you how to use the Simulink® Model Comparison to view and merge the changes between two Simulink models.
+This example shows how to use the comparison report in MATLAB® to understand what has changed between two different designs.
+It shows how to view and merge the changes between two Simulink® models from the comparison report.

 The Comparison Tool shows a report that only includes the differences between the two models, not the complete model hierarchies.

-Colors indicate if items have been modified (purple items), inserted (blue items), or deleted (yellow items).
+Colors indicate if items have been modified (purple), inserted (blue), or deleted (yellow).

-Use the "Next" and "Previous" navigation buttons on the Comparison tab to step through groups of changes in the report.
-When you do this to select an item:
+Use the Next and Previous navigation buttons on the Comparison tab to step through groups of changes in the report:

-Both models display next to the report.
-The report highlights the corresponding item in the Simulink model, if possible.
+MATLAB displays both models next to the report.
+The report highlights the selected items in both Simulink models if it is possible.

-You can merge the changes between the two Simulink models by clicking the 'Merge' button in the toolstrip.
-This creates a third file, 'targetFile', which can contain the changes from either the left model (slxml_aircraft1) or right model (slxml_aircraft2).
-To select which changes you would like in the target file use the radio buttons in the right of the report.
+You can merge the changes between the two Simulink models by clicking the Merge Mode button in the toolstrip.
+This creates a third file,